lmaccherone/documentdb-utils/README.md

 | Yes          | Yes         | No       | Delete    |
 | No           | Yes         | No       | Delete    |

 For Delete, we don't actually need the entire oldDocument.
 We simply need the _etag field.
-If you do not supply the documentLink seperately, we will pull both the documentLink and the needed _etag, and id fields from the oldDocument.
+If you do not supply the documentLink seperately, we will pull both the documentLink and the needed _etag fields from the oldDocument.

 \* Note, at this time, Update and Replace are actually full replace operations.
-It's my intent to upgrade it so that on update operations, if you provide only a partial list of field, it will pull the remaining fields from the oldDocument and be a true update operation.
-The replace operation is still triggerable by not supplying an oldDocument.
+It's my intent to upgrade it so that on update operations, if you provide only a partial list of fields, it will pull the remaining fields from the oldDocument and be a true update operation.
+The replace operation will still be triggerable by not supplying an oldDocument.

 ## Pattern for writing stored procedures ##